 How to create a channel list in a TalkJS chat

 Channel lists are common features of popular chat applications like Discord and Slack.
 In this article, we’ll show you how to create your very own fully functional channel list that will work with the TalkJS chat API.
+You can see the completed project in the GitHub example that accompanies this tutorial.

 For your own applications, it is likely that you will retrieve the list of relevant channels for a user from a database or as an API response, but for the sake of this tutorial, we’ll be using a hardcoded list of channels.